awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-best-practices.md

 ## Message Quality<a name="channels-email-best-practices-quality"></a>

-Email receivers use *content filters* to detect certain attributes in your messages to identify whether your message is legitimate\.
-These content filters automatically review the content of your messages to identify common traits of unwanted to malicious messages\.
+Email receivers use *content filters* to detect certain characteristics of messages and determine whether a message is legitimate\.
+These content filters automatically review the content of messages to identify common traits of unwanted to malicious messages\.
 Amazon Pinpoint uses content filtering technologies to help detect and block messages that contain malware before they are sent\.

-If an email receiver's content filters determine that your message contains the characteristics of spam or malicious email, your message will most likely be flagged and diverted from recipients' inboxes\.
+If an email receiver's content filters determine that your message has characteristics of spam or malicious email, your message will most likely be flagged and diverted from recipients' inboxes\.

 Remember the following when designing your email:
 + Modern content filters are intelligent, continuously adapting and changing\.
 They don't rely on a predefined set of rules\.
 Third\-party services such as [ReturnPath](https://returnpath.com/) or [Litmus](https://litmus.com/) can help identify content in your email that may trigger content filters\.